kkazimierska/docker-k8s-training/docker/beginner/chapters/alpine.md

 ### 1.1 Docker Run
 Great!
 Let's now run a Docker **container** based on this image.
 To do that you are going to use the `docker run` command.
+(namespace isolated from the system; Docker container is isolated from host sytem).
 ```
 $ docker run alpine ls -l
 total 48